ferseg/git-basics/README.md

 ## Git commit
 Creates a checkpoint in time with a version of your file
-- `git commit -m "A relevant message to identify your commit"`
+- `git commit -m "A relevant message to identify your commit"` -> This will generate an identifier that Will be used to identify your changes at certain point
+- `git commit -am "Another relevant message"`